-In relation to transfers and renewals, the WG noted the common practice among providers of terminating P/P service protection as part of the transfer process and recommends that this be clearly disclosed to customers (NOTE: a sub group was formed to explore practical ways to facilitate transfers without the need for termination - see Section 5.3, above).
+In relation to transfers and renewals, the WG noted the common practice among providers of terminating P/P service protection as part of the transfer process as well as pending changes to the IRTP regarding the consequence of disabling a proxy service under the IRTP.
+As a result, the WG developed recommendations that emphasize the need to clearly disclose these consequences to customers (NOTE: a sub group was also formed to explore practical ways to facilitate transfers without the need for termination - see Section 5.3, above).

-The WG has not explored in detail the possibility of recommending that P/P service providers report updates to WHOIS information within a certain time frame (e.g. modelled on Section 3.2.2 of the 2013 RAA).
+The WG did not explore in detail a possible recommendation that P/P service providers report updates to WHOIS information within a certain time frame (e.g. modelled on Section 3.2.2 of the 2013 RAA).

-CATEGORY C46:
+CATEGORY C:

 "Threshold" Question: Currently, proxy/privacy services are available to companies, non-commercial organizations and individuals.
-Should there be any change to this aspect of the current system in the new accreditation standards47?
+Should there be any change to this aspect of the current system in the new accreditation standards?